reverentgeek/okta.github.io/_source/_posts/2019-06-04-what-the-heck-is-sign-in-with-apple.md

 I haven't yet been able to find how or where to get the user's special proxy email address from Apple, but I will update this post when I do!
 It isn't returned in the ID token even when requesting the `openid email` scopes, and there is no `userinfo` endpoint documented, and the few variations I tried didn't work.
 I'm hoping Apple updates their documentation soon so we can try that part out!

 You can find the [complete code from this tutorial](https://github.com/aaronpk/sign-in-with-apple-example) on GitHub!

+### Changelog

+* June 7, 2019: Updates to the sample code based on some new implementation experience.
+Added screenshot of the permissions screen asking to hide the email address.

 ## Learn More about OAuth 2.0 and OpenID Connect